Klaipėda Region: World War II and after

 After Nazi Germany took over the area in 1939, many Lithuanians and their organizations began leaving Memel and the surrounding area.
 Memel was quickly turned into a fortified naval base by the Germans.
-After the failure of the German invasion of the USSR the fate of East Prussia and Memel was sealed.
-By October 1944 the inhabitants of the area, without ethnic distinction, had to make a decision whether to stay or leave.
-Nearly all of the population were evacuated from the approaching Red Army, but the city itself was defended by the German army during the Battle of Memel until January 28, 1945.
-After its capture only six persons were found in the city.
+After the failure of the German invasion of the Soviet Union, the fate of East Prussia and Memel was sealed.
+By October 1944, the inhabitants of the area, without ethnic distinction, had to make a decision whether to stay or leave.
+Nearly all of the population was evacuated from the approaching Red Army, but the city itself was defended by the German Army during the Battle of Memel until 28 January 1945.
+After its capture, only six people were found in the city.

 At the end of the war, the majority of the inhabitants had fled to the West to settle in Germany.
-Still in 1945–46 there were around 35,000 local inhabitants, both Prussian Lithuanians and Germans.
+Still, in 1945–1946, there were around 35,000 local inhabitants, both Prussian Lithuanians and Germans.
 The government of the Lithuanian SSR sent agitators into the displaced persons camps to make promises to former inhabitants that they could return and their property would be restored.
-In the period of 1945–50 about 8,000 persons were repatriated.
+From 1945 to 1950, about 8,000 persons were repatriated.
 Bilingual Lithuanian-German returners were viewed as Germans.

 The few remaining ethnic Germans were then forcibly expelled, with most opting to flee to what would become West Germany.
-Indigenous people who remained in the former Memel territory were dismissed from their jobs.
+People who remained in the former Memel territory were dismissed from their jobs.
 Families of notable local Lithuanians, who had opposed German parties before the war, were deported to Siberia.
-In 1951 the Lithuanian SSR expelled 3,500 people from the former Memel Territory to East Germany.
+In 1951, the Lithuanian SSR expelled 3,500 people from the former Memel Territory to East Germany.
 In 1958, when emigration was allowed, the majority of the surviving population, both Germans and Prussian Lithuanians, emigrated to West Germany; this event was called a repatriation of Germans by the Lithuanian SSR.
 Today these formerly Lutheran territories are mostly inhabited by Lithuanians who are Catholic and by Orthodox Russians.
 However, the minority Prussian Lithuanian Protestants historically were concentrated in these regions, and some remain to this day.
-Only a few thousand natives are left.
+Only a few thousand are left.
 Their continued emigration is facilitated by the fact they are considered German citizens by the Federal Republic of Germany.
 No property restoration was performed by the Republic of Lithuania for owners prior to 1945.

-Although maintaining that the Memel Territory in 1939 was re-annexed by Germany and acknowledging that Lithuania itself was occupied in 1940 by the Soviets, Lithuania, after regaining independence on 11 March 1990, did not restore autonomy to the Memel Territory.
+Although maintaining that the Memel Territory in 1939 was re-annexed by Germany and acknowledging that Lithuania itself was occupied in 1940 by the Soviet Union, Lithuania, after regaining independence on 11 March 1990, did not restore autonomy to the Memel Territory.